activitypods/activitypods/website/src/pages/specs/solid.md

 What we don't implement:

-- Authorization flow is done ActivityPub, with a simple `Register` activity.
+- Authorization flow is handled using ActivityPub, with a simple `Register` activity and not with Solid (yet).
-- We only handle registration with `Applications`, not with other `SocialAgents` (we continue to use WAC permissions for the later)
+- We only handle registration with `Applications`, not with other `SocialAgents` (we continue to use WAC permissions for the latter)
 - Pods don't declare an `AuthorizationAgent`.
 It is handled internally.
 - Pods don't declare a `DataRegistry` (This registry is only used to list ShapeTrees.
 TypeIndex can be used instead)
 - Applications don't declare `AccessDescription` for the time being (we can deduce the accesses requested, and later it may be used to justify access to certain resources).